ashtons/picam/README.md

     sudo rpi-update

-Make sure the decessary dependencies are installed and the latest versions
+Make sure the necessary dependencies are installed and the latest versions

     sudo apt-get update